sisinflab/SEMAUTO/README.md

 - computeWeights=false
 - computeRecommendations=false
 - mergeRecommendations=false
+Item model files are stored within the specified directory in config file.

 ### Run
 ```bash
 java -Xms24g -Xmx48g -jar semauto.jar
 ```

+### User Profiles

+User profiles are generated and stored within the specified directory in config file.
+Each file named as the user id represents a user profile.
+It contains all the features and their weight for a certain user.

 ## How to cite
 Please cite SEMAUTO if it helps your research.
 You can use the following BibTeX entry: